srph/til/2015-09-18-sass-adding-content-to-mixins.md

 ---
-title: Sass: Adding property contents to mixins
+title: Sass: Adding content to mixins
 ---

 I'm bad at following instructions; I always jump over some sections in any documentation, and usually just take what I think I need.